jwkidd3/react-workshop/lessons/03-js-tools/E-vite.md

 ---
-description: "Setting up a build process has historically been a big barrier to entry for most developers.
-Brian shows you how to set up Vite which makes the whole process a breeze."
+description: "Setting up a build process has historically been a big barrier to entry for most developers.   shows you how to set up Vite which makes the whole process a breeze."
 ---

 The build tool we are going to be using today is called [Vite][vite].
 Vite (pronounced "veet", meaning quick in French) is a tool put out by the Vue team that ultimately ends up wrapping [Rollup][rollup] which does the actual bundling.
 The end result is a tool that is both easy to use and produces a great end result.